 - Great monthly pricing

-Another app builder available to the market is AppSheet.
+Another app builder and no code development platform available to the market is AppSheet.
 With over 2million+ apps created, it's certainly worth exploring to build your app.
 You can create apps from sources that you own including Google Sheets, Excel, Dropbox, Salesforce + more.

 With AppSheet, you can build applications in minutes that can be used for anything internally within your business + other stakeholders.
 There are lots of custom solutions out there on the market for various processes that your company adopts, but often they lack certain features of sometimes too costly.
 This platform makes is affordable to build easy applications without the extra features that other tools may possess.